-For all fairgoers 21 years of age and older, alcohol can be purchased and consumed at designated times at the Chevrolet Silverado Free Stage Bar and the Hoosier Lottery Grandstand.
-The Indiana Beer, Wine and Spirit Exhibit in Grand Hall will also offer the opportunity for fairgoers to taste and purchase some of the best craft beverages Indiana has to offer.
+For all fairgoers 21 years of age and older, alcohol can be purchased and consumed at designated times at the Free Stage Bar.
+The Indiana Beer, Wine and Spirits pres. by Visit Indiana in Grand Hall will also offer the opportunity for fairgoers to taste and purchase some of the best craft beverages Indiana has to offer.

 Are weapons permitted at the Indiana State Fairgrounds & Event Center?

-No person in possession of a deadly weapon shall be permitted onto or be permitted to remain on the Fairgrounds; any person properly licensed to carry a firearm must secure the firearm in a locked compartment of his/her vehicle and it shall not be visible to a passerby.
+No person in possession of a deadly weapon shall be permitted onto or be permitted to remain on the Fairgrounds (including knives); any person properly licensed to carry a firearm must secure the firearm in a locked compartment of his/her vehicle and it shall not be visible to a passerby.

 Can I bring my pet?